mauriciolealmx/react-step-by-step/README.md

   > To this point, you have all the directories and files that your app wil
   > need.
 Lets take a look at your folder structure:

-  *To make things a bit easier we will be using the following files and directories names.
+  *To make things a bit easier we will be using the following files' and directories' names.
 Change as necessary.*

   ```
   app